sciZer0/7/v/README.md

 Every code created must be open and free – including, each code which happens to be known must be free.<br>

-Everyone must always feel free to use other people’s ideas and code in order to make the lives of lots of lots of people better.<br>
+Everyone must always feel free to use other people’s ideas and code in order to try to make the lives of lots of lots of people better.<br>

 And of course, we should be forming a Creator Donation Culture for giving thanks in tokens to creators of ideas and code.<br>

-Summarizing, when people create something not good enough, there must be absolute freedom for everyone to surpass it – to improve it.
+Summarizing, when people create something not good enough, there must be absolute freedom for everyone to try to surpass it – to improve it.

 <p>&nbsp</p>